Answering Basic Biological Questions

 Chlamydomonas reinhardtii is a type of unicellular green algae that can be studied to provide insight into a variety of subjects from alternative energy sources to cancer therapy.
 C. reinhardtii’srelationship to light plays a large part in its role as a model plant, because it can grow in the dark, and without carbon, when illuminated.
-Study of C. reinhardtii can provide information how plant cells move, respond to light, and respond to nutritional changes, which makes it a subject of study at BTI.
-BTI’s Education Department’s BBEP Teacher workshops reference this algae in collaboration with research from the Stern laboratory.
+Study of C. reinhardtii can provide information how plant cells move, respond to light, and respond to nutritional changes, which makes it a subject of study at BTI, and a focus of research in the Stern laboratory.

 Coffee (Coffea arabica)

 Coffee is a beverage produced from the roasted and brewed seeds of a small shrub of the genus Coffeathat was first cultivated in southern Arabia.
 The caffeine in coffee serves as a natural seed protectant for the plant and a natural stimulant that is highly valued and widely traded for human consumption.
 Today, coffee production is vulnerable to an aggressive fungal leaf disease, known as la roya del café (coffee rust), and BTI researchers in the Mueller laboratory are working to produce data that will help breeders develop more resistant plants.